lbfederico/gromacs_scripts/README.md

-# gmx_scripts
+# gmx_scripts(Gromacs)
-Simple scripts for automating some steps of Justin A. Lemkul's tutorial for GMX.
+Simple scripts for automating some steps of Justin A. Lemkul's tutorial for Gromacs.
 Useful mainly for simulations with large series of ligands.

 -> Topology Ligands